 When in a shy state-of-mind, you will tend to be very hesitant.
-You will breath in a shallow manner and your movements will be extremely cautious.
+You will breathe in a shallow manner and your movements will be extremely cautious.
 How are you ever going to make any progress socially if you approach social situations in this way?

 Instead of being in a shy state, choose to be confident.
 In fact, fake your confidence.
 Have you ever heard of the saying: “fake it till you make it”?
 Well, living this way can be rather handy.
-Therefore instead of moving your body like a shy person would, practice moving your body as though you were confident and secure in your own skin.
+Therefore instead of moving your body like a shy person would practice moving your body as though you were confident and secure in your own skin.
 Ask yourself:

 How would a confident person move their body?

 How would a confident person stand?